OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 ### **Step 1: Initialize file and variables**

 In this step, you will generate a file in OIC and make use of variables in your integration to simplify the workflow.
 1. Navigate to the **OIC home page**, then select **Integrations > Integrations**.
 Hover over the **integration you completed in section 1**.
 This should have version number `01.00.0000`.
 Click the "Menu" button, then **Create New Version**.
 Since you will make a **minor** change in this section, you will assign a new version number of `01.01.0000`.
-Notice that you now have two integrations created by you: one still-active v1.0.0, and one "configured" v1.1.0.
+Notice that you now have two integrations created by you: one still-active v1.0.0, and one "configured" v1.1.0. _Note: in the event that your section 1 integration did not succeed, you may instead **clone** my integration, called "Workshop_Integration_MCHEN" with version 01.00.0000.
+The process for cloning is basically identical to versioning: search for this integration, open the menu, then click "Clone".
+This time, you MUST give it a **different Identifier** (the name can be the same, but that would be very confusing) but the version number can be the same._
 2. Enter the newly spawned integration.
 In your integration, add an **Assign** action right after the `Schedule` element.
 (Hover your cursor over the grey arrow between `Schedule` and `Map to getTable`.
 Search for `assign` and select the **Assign** action.
 In the dialog pop up box, give it a name (for instance `initVars`) and click **Create**.)
 3. Click the lower-right plus to add a variable.
 Change the `initVars_assignment_1` variable name to `FILENAME`.
 Then, click the pencil icon to give this variable a value.
 For the Expression, you will simply write `"person.csv"`, quotation marks included, then **validate** and **close** out of the expression builder. _Make sure the quotation marks are "unformatted", i.e. not the so-called “smart quotation marks”._ Add another variable called `FILEDIR` with value `"/workshop"`.
 Once you are done, click **Close**.
 4. Right after `initVars`, add a **Stage File** action.